 For more information about the CompARe gamified learning environment:

-Souropetsis M. & Kyza E. A. (2021.
-June 2 -4).
-Emerging technologies for learning at a cultural heritage sites: The design of the CompARe mixed reality gamified learning environment.
-[Paper presentation].
-To be presented at the RISE IMET International Conference on Emerging Technologies and the Digital Transformation of Museums and Heritage Sites, Nicosia, Cyprus [Online].
+Souropetsis M. & Kyza E. A. (2021, June).
+Emerging technologies for learning at a cultural heritage site: The design of the CompARe mixed reality gamified learning environment.
+Paper presentation presented at the RISE IMET International Conference on Emerging Technologies and the Digital Transformation of Museums and Heritage Sites, Nicosia, Cyprus [Online].

 “Trace Readers” (Georgiou & Kyza, 2013) is a location aware AR application designed for supporting students’ AR location-based, outdoors investigations at a variety of sites with educational interest (e.g. archaeological and historical sites, environmental and ecological sites etc.).
 “Trace Readers” combines two different components: an application and an authoring tool that allows the development of custom AR learning environments for inquiry-based learning.
 The designer can create a video-based scenario within the AR learning environment, which includes multimedia-based content, such as text, videos, images or graphs.
 In addition, the authoring tool provides the opportunity to relate each data source with a location in the real world, thus creating physical hotspots which are triggered as learners approach them.
 This functionality allows designers to augment a real-world location by creating a dynamic layer on top of the physical space.